4mica-Network/x402-4mica/README.md

 export RPC_URL_BASE_SEPOLIA=https://sepolia.base.org
 ```

-When `X402_NETWORKS` is present it overrides the legacy `X402_NETWORK` / `FOUR_MICA_RPC_URL`
+When `X402_NETWORKS` is present it overrides the legacy `X402_NETWORK` / `X402_CORE_API_URL`
 environment variables and enables multi-network support.
-Each configured network gets its own 4Mica
+Each configured network gets its own 4mica
 Core API base URL so the facilitator can fetch operator parameters and issue guarantees for that
 network independently.